puppetlabs/puppet/CONTRIBUTING.md

 	 It's very important that there be a Redmine ticket for the change you are making.
-Considering the number of contributions which are submitted and the many channels through which they can be submitted, it is crucial that we know there is at least once place we can always find them.
+Considering the number of contributions which are submitted, it is crucial that we know we can find the ticket on Redmine.

 	 Before making a ticket however, be sure that one does not already exist.
-	 You can do this by searching Redmine or by trying a Google search which includes `projects.puppetlabs.com` in addition to some of the keywords related to your issue.
+	 You can do this by searching Redmine or by trying a Google search which includes `sites:projects.puppetlabs.com` in addition to some of the keywords related to your issue.

 	 If you do not find a ticket that that accurately describes the work